Advanced diagnosis and personalized medical assistance

 Studies on Intravenous Vitamin C

+Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that plays an important role in various physiological processes in the body.
+It participates in functions related to collagen synthesis, cellular metabolism, and different biochemical processes.
 In the field of medical research, the intravenous administration of vitamin C has been studied in various scientific contexts.
 Some research studies have analyzed how plasma concentrations of vitamin C vary when administered intravenously compared to oral administration.

 The intravenous route allows for higher plasma concentrations of vitamin C, which has enabled researchers to study its pharmacokinetic behavior and its distribution in the body under controlled conditions.